nqvm/stupid-reliable-leech/README.md

 - [MLH Prizes (not all of 'em)](https://hack.mlh.io/durhack-2023-4f/prizes)

 ## I Introduction
-For our 24-hour hack we created a convoluted neural network (CNN) model (goated.keros) that takes images of ASL signs for letters of the alphabet, and returns the letter represented.
+For our 24-hour hack we created a convolutional neural network (CNN) model (goated(w).keras) that takes images of ASL signs for letters of the alphabet, and returns the letter represented.
 We developed a web interface for this, where users could take photos of their signs to communicate more easily with others online.
 Our CNN model was developed on [this example](https://www.kaggle.com/code/madz2000/cnn-using-keras-100-accuracy/notebook).
 We trained it on 50 x 50 pixel images with greyscale values between 0-255.

-goated.keros was our original model, with 20 epochs. goated2.keros underwent 30 epochs.
+goated.keros was our original model, with 20 epochs of training. goated2.keros underwent 30 epochs of training.

 ## II How to use the website
 ...